 4. A guaranteed refund in rare cases of misuse

 Offering a refund on your donation is another way for a crowdfunding platform to show their community that they go the extra mile.
-A reliable platform will provide donors and organizers the tools and information needed to have a safe crowdfunding experience.
+A reliable platform will provide donors and organizers with the tools and information needed to have a safe crowdfunding experience.

 When looking to donate or fundraise, seek a crowdfunding site that actively protects against any type of fraud.
 A policy like this means that if you donate to a fundraiser and your contribution is misused, you can be guaranteed a refund.